What is an order of protection?

 Obtaining an order of protection

-Form packets may be obtained in person at the Eddy County District Court Clerk’s Office located at 102 North Canal, Suite 240, Carlsbad, New Mexico or by visiting the New Mexico Supreme Court website here.
+Form packets may be obtained in person at the Lea County District Court Clerk’s Office located at 100 North Main Ave., Lovington, New Mexico or by visiting the New Mexico Supreme Court website here.

-Additional assistance in filling out the form may be obtained at the Carlsbad Battered Family Shelter by calling 575-885-4615, or by visiting the agency website here.
-In Artesia at Grammy's House by calling 575-748-1198.
+Additional assistance in filling out the form may be obtained at Option, Inc., 200 North Dalmont, Hobbs, New Mexico, or by visiting the agency website here.

 Important things to remember